Delicious produce is being harvested all around the Champaign-Urbana area, so how can we get it onto our dinner tables?

 It’s that time of the year when you hope your neighbor with the great vegetable garden goes out of town and asks you to “take care of things” in their absence.
 Or perhaps some oversized zucchini mysteriously appeared at your front door recently; just FYI, every Aug.
 8 is National Sneak Some Zucchini onto your Neighbor’s Porch Day.

 In these “dog days” of summer, farmers and gardeners alike are heading into their busy harvest season and there’s lots of delicious produce to be had.
-Our area is fortunate to have a number of farmers markets, which may look a little different in 2020 but still serve the essential function of uniting farmers with their customers.
+Our area is fortunate to have a number of farmers markets, which serve the essential function of uniting farmers with their customers.

 But what if you are craving something farm-fresh and it’s not your community’s market day?
 A farm stand just might be the answer!
 Along with our knowledgeable readers, we’ve assembled some tips on how to find a farm stand when you need one.

 Many farm stands are informal and transient, operating through word-of-mouth or serendipity.
 Consider these suggestions from our readers:

 - “You can drive down almost any road in Amish country (in Douglas/Moultrie Counties, around Arthur) any day and find farm stands set up along side of the roads.
 Items are priced so you leave money in a jar for what you take.
 It’s usually the honor system.”
 (Sounds like a fun afternoon adventure!)

 - “A guy sets up in Rantoul daily.
 He posts in Rantoul Community Uncensored.”
 (You could check social media for whatever town you live in to find something similar.)